knightcrim/spelunky-no_pause/README.md

 # No Pause
-Basic mod that lets the game run while paused, disables pausing when out of focus, and automatically transitions levels.
+Basic mod that lets the game run while paused, disables pausing when out of focus, ~~and automatically transitions levels~~.
 Optional reference included.

 # Disclaimer